-Practical Tips for the Whistleblower
+Practical Tips For The Whistleblower

 Whistleblowers are responsible for uncovering 43 percent of all corporate and government fraud, according to a Price Waterhouse study.
 This is more than all of the fraud uncovered by law enforcement and outside auditors combined.
-So, whistleblowing plays an important role in keeping corporations honest, and rooting out the bad guys and ladies from society.
+So, whistleblowing plays an important role in keeping corporations honest and rooting out the bad guys and ladies from society.

 When should you consider yourself a possible whistleblower?
 The answer is “as soon as you can.”
 The sooner you identify that you might have a whistleblowing situation, the better you can manage your situation.
 If you are not on your toes, and you don’t protect yourself, you can find yourself out of a job with no recourse and no case.